 We displayed a nonchalant, fine relationship, the one that stayed silent amidst family members and differs from the formal respect we accept.
 I stay out of her meddlesome relationships and problems; she stays out of my antisocial concern-worthy life and gives edible food.
 Give the fam a gold medal for heart-touching feel-good antics that would go into record reality TV shows.
 You know, those ones where the kid is constantly haunted from the ghastly beast under his bed, and there's this little baby input that can shoot poop by command?

 "I enrolled you into boarding school, Ciel.
 I hope to God you don't mind; Ash wanted me to come over as quick as a jiffy!"
-She announced enthusiastically, patting the walls of our now ex-apartment affectionately.
+She announced enthusiastically while giggling her giggly laugh, patting the walls of our now ex-apartment affectionately.

 The dark yellowed splotches on the wall used to spook me out as a child, like some unknown seal under the threat of converting into the arms of Never-land, or some crap like that.
 Yes, Peter Pan—I don't like books.
 Happy endings just for the sake of happy endings are just too unreal for my liking.
 I stick to the facts; the slimy strings of otherworldly capture stinks its stupid stench.
 Horror movies are a whole other story.
 A revolting one, if I can appoint my opinion.
 Who wants to watch something just to point out their inner most fears?
 Fear is a bad thing—fear is evil.
 Fear makes you feel tiny, inferior to infernos functioning in the atmosphere.